infinum/android-handbook/Security/Certificate Pinning.md

 Deploying certificate pinning requires initializing TrustKit with a pinning policy (domains, pins, and additional settings).

-Below sample code is to configure certificate pinning using the public SHA-256 key.
+Sample code below shows how to configure certificate pinning using the public SHA-256 key.
 Note the use of a backup pin, it ensures that the connectivity of your app is unaffected.

 ```xml
 <!-- res/xml/network_security_config.xml -->
 <?xml version="1.0" encoding="utf-8"?>